Kia Orana & Two Weeks in Great destination

 Best Seasons

-April to November (dry season with cooler temperatures)
+April to November (Dry season, cooler temperatures)

 Ideal For